neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 After that, device should connect to the ThinsBoard and its state should be “Active”, as shown in Figure 14.
 ![Active ThingsBoard device](Figures/14.png "Figure 14.
 Active ThingsBoard device")
 <p style="text-align: center;">Figure 14.
 Active ThingsBoard device</p>

+ThingsBoard dashboards can be used for monitoring data received from VAS devices.
+There are many possibilities and capabilities for how these ThingsBoard dashboards can be configured—each dashboard can be populated with numerous widgets, offering flexibility and customization.

+As mentioned before, there are 8 pre-configured dashboards for each VAS device.
+However, users can create their own dashboards as described in the [ThingsBoard documentation](https://thingsboard.io/docs/user-guide/dashboards/).

 ## 3. Configuration of the LoRaWAN Gateway (RAK7289CV2 WisGate Edge Pro)
 Manufacturer’s quick start guide is available at: